Hensh99/Voithy-App/Additional-Questions.md

 # Additional Questions:

-### A. How do you handle errors and exceptions in Node.js applications?
+### <mark>A.</mark> How do you handle errors and exceptions in Node.js applications?
 Can you explain the different types of error handling mechanisms in Node.js and when to use them?

 <p>1.
 Synchronous Try/Catch: This is the most common type of error handling mechanism and it is used to catch errors that occur within synchronous code blocks.
 It works by wrapping code within a try block and then catching any errors that occur within the catch block.
 </p>